On today’s date in 1934, millionaire brewer John Sackville Labatt was abducted at gunpoint by three men who initially demanded a ransom of $150,000.

 John Sackville (1880-1952) was one of nine children of John Labatt (1838-1915) and a great-grandson to John Kinder Labatt (1803-1866), who emigrated from Ireland and founded the Labatt Brewing Company.

-After his father died in 1866, John Labatt watched the company grow to become the largest brewing operation in Canada.
+After his father, John Kinder, died in 1866, John Labatt watched the company grow to become the largest brewing operation in Canada.

-Following John Labatt’s death in 1915, the brewery was controlled by a trust that included his nine children, although it was John Sackville (J. S.) and his brother, Hugh, who assumed management positions.
-J. S. eventually became president of the company and would hold that position for several decades.
+Following John Labatt’s death in 1915, the brewery was then controlled by a trust comprised of his nine children, although it was John Sackville and his brother, Hugh, who assumed management positions.

-Labatt was then taken back in the other direction, to a cottage on Lake Muskoka, where he was blindfolded and chained to a bed.
+Labatt was then taken back in the opposite direction to a cottage on Lake Muskoka, where he was blindfolded and chained to a bed.

-Shortly after, Labatt made his way to the Royal York to meet his brother; chaos ensued upon his arrival.
+Shortly after, Labatt made his way to the Royal York to meet his brother, and chaos ensued upon his arrival.

 THEIR FATHER’S HONOUR